emistasis/emistasis/README.md

 ## About Me

 - 👩‍🔬 My research is largely centered on mammalian sex chromosomes and their role in speciation processes.
-- 🧬 I'm probably best described as an evolutionary geneticist with an inordinate fondness for mammals.
+- 🧬 I'm best described as an evolutionary geneticist with an inordinate fondness for mammals.
 - 💬 Ask me about evolution and systematics, comparative genomics, or phylogenomics!
 - 📫 How to reach me: emmarie . alexander @ tamu . edu
 - 😄 Pronouns: she / her